 At least 70 Christians have been killed, and hundreds of churches and other Christian buildings destroyed, in ethno-religious violence between ethnic groups in Manipur State in north east India.
 More than 15,000 people, including many Christians from different ethnicities, have been forced to flee their homes and are living in rescue camps.
 Some footage of the violence and arson has been shared via Open Doors local contacts.

-The violence first flared up last Wednesday, 3 May, following a peaceful protest by the largely Christian minority tribes in the region.
+The violence first flared up last Wednesday, 3 May, following a protest by the largely Christian minority tribes in the region.

 "Almost all the churches have been burned down and reduced to ashes."
 Vishnu